deadlyjack/Acode/readme.md

 To build the APK you need Nodejs, NPM, and Apache Cordova installed on your device.
 Use Cordova CLI to build the application.

-Run `npm install` to install all dependencies before building the APK.
+Run `yarn install` to setup the project before building the APK.

 `yarn build <platform (android)> <free|paid> <p|prod|d|dev>`